ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 the Originator and Beneficiary and other information regarding relevant actors (e.g. gateway owner/operator).

    Additionally, the gateways must exchange information regarding the gateway and network characteristics that are unique to G1, G2, NW1 and NW2 for this particular transfer instance.

 * Stage 2: Lock Assertion and Receipt.
-In this stage, gateway G1 must provide gateway G2 with a signed assertion that the asset in NW1 has been immobilized and under the control on G1.
+In this stage, gateway G1 must provide gateway G2 with a signed assertion that the asset in NW1 has been immobilized and is under the control of G1.
-A signed assertion is needed because NW1 may be a private or closed network, and therefore the state-database (ledger) in NW1 is no readable by external entities including by G2.
+A signed assertion is needed because NW1 may be a private or closed network, and therefore the state database (ledger) in NW1 is not readable by external entities including by G2.
 Gateway G1 must therefore make this signed assertion explicitly.
 Note that the owner/operator of G1 takes on liability in signing this assertion.